dougsmock/pizzaapp/README.md

 # pizzaapp
-From June 13, 2018.
+From June 13, 2018, with later improvments.

-In this app, we asked the customer now many pizzas he wants, and then had him select one of three crusts, and pick from an array of toppings.
+In this app, we ask the customer now many pizzas he wants, and have select one of four crusts, and then pick from an array of toppings and add special requests.

-I learned the .sample function, though I have removed that from this version.
-That could be restored for the delivery time, as was suggested.

-One goal is to output the customer's order and handle the different demands of delivery vs. carryout, and to compute the total price (including sales tax, delivery fee and tip).
+The goals are to output customer's order and handle the different demands of delivery vs. carryout, and to compute the total price (including sales tax, delivery fee and tip).
+The subtotal is given after every pizza, which also helps to